Difficulty: Class 3

 The next morning, the real adventure began.
-We were up at 5 am, we had a quick breakfast, the campsite was totally picked up and we were on the trail by 6 am – alpenglow was just starting to show on the peak of Mt.
-Lindsey in the background.
+We were up at 5 am, we had a quick breakfast, the campsite was totally picked up and we were on the trail by 6 am – alpenglow was just starting to show on Blanca Peak, another 14er that might be in my future.
 Alpenglow is supposedly where the Sangre de Cristos (Blood of Christ) got their name.

 The weather looked great, but it was still early morning.
 After the first 1000’ of vertical and a few miles we were in sun – and at tree-line.
 That’s Blanca Peak and Ellingwood Point in the background – two other fourteeners in the Sangre de Cristos.

 Rick C. and Laura nearing the approach to the real rock climbing – and a decision as to which approach to take towards the summit.

 Here’s the issue: The blue line is the easier route but ascends two steep north-facing gullies with very loose rock; to avoid that we first climbed the NW ridge marked in red – Class 3 scrambling, but we were worried about that Class 4 pitch encircled in red.

 By the way – as we learned later – that peak is not the summit – it’s a false summit and there’s more to go when you get up there.